Duron Harmon: Atlanta Falcons

 On April 15, 2021, Harmon signed a one-year contract with the Atlanta Falcons.
-He started in all 17 regular season games.
-He had 67 total tackles (44 solo), two interceptions, and five passes defended.
+He started in all 17 regular season games recording 67 total tackles (44 solo), two interceptions, and five pass deflections.

 Las Vegas Raiders

 On March 24, 2022, Harmon signed a one-year contract with the Las Vegas Raiders.

-In Week 7, against the Houston Texans, he had 73-yard interception return for a touchdown.
-In the 2022 season, he started in all 17 regular season games.
+During Week 7 against the Houston Texans, he had 73-yard interception return for a touchdown.
+In the 2022 season, Harmon started in all 17 regular season games.
 He had 86 total tackles (63 solo), two interceptions, five passes defended, and two forced fumbles.

 Baltimore Ravens

 On September 12, 2023, Harmon signed with the practice squad of the Baltimore Ravens.

 Chicago Bears

 On October 3, 2023, the Chicago Bears signed Harmon to their active roster.
 He was released on November 8.

 Cleveland Browns

 On November 22, 2023, Harmon was signed to the Cleveland Browns practice squad.
 He was signed to the active roster on December 13.
-In the 2023 season, he appeared in seven games and made one start.
-He recorded one sack, one interception, and two passes defended.
+In the 2023 season, Harmon recorded one sack, one interception, and two passes defended in seven games and one start.